— Hello. This is Ivan Kuznetsov.

-In total, there are 500+ publications (pages of content) in almost all genre and formats in my portfolio which collected millions of views and rank in the top of the Google and Yandex — the leading search engine in Russia.
+In total, there are 1000+ publications (pages of content) in almost all genre and formats in my portfolio which collected millions of views and rank in the top of the Google and Yandex — the leading search engine in Russia.

-In 2020, I finally started a kind of Creative Outdoor Journal on my website, where I mostly share new works from my portfolio.
+In 2020, I finally started a kind of a Journal on this site, where I mostly share new works from my portfolio.
 Sometimes I write something only to the journal as, for example, the Complete Guide to Giro d’Italia.

-Subscribe to the newsletter — get the new unexpected post or one of my new books.
+Subscribe to the newsletter — get one of my new travel books.

 Guided hikes in the Dolomites